-- Voluntarily declare the pregnancy on the form provided () Be informed of radiation risks the fetus/embryo - Read the appendix "Regulatory Guide 8.13 of the U.S. NRC entitled: "Possible Health Risks to Children of Women Who are Exposed to Radiation During Pregnancy" and initial that they have read it - Los Angeles City College and/or the Clinical training site will provide an additional fetal monitoring badge to be worn at the waist level - The student will then be given the option of whether or not they want to continue in the program - The procedure for maintaining documentation of dose to embryo/fetus and the declared pregnant worker is the same for maintaining documentation of all student radiation doses for all student and faculty workers.
+- Read the voluntary declaration of pregnancy form provided ().
+Be informed of radiation risks to the fetus/embryo. - Read the appendix Regulatory Guide 8.13 of the U.S. NRC entitled: "Possible Health Risks to Children of Women Who are Exposed to Radiation During Pregnancy" and initial that they have read it. - If a pregnant RT student declares she is pregnant, the Los Angeles City College and/or the clinical training site will provide an additional fetal monitoring badge to be worn at the waist level, under the lead apron. - The student will then be given the option of whether or not they want to continue in the program. - The procedure for maintaining documentation of dose to embryo/fetus and the declared pregnant worker is the same for maintaining documentation of all student radiation doses for all student and faculty workers.
 The radiation readings are kept on file in the Radiology Department of Los Angeles City College.